 Shock is a danger because any physical injury or illness can be accompanied by shock, and it can quickly progress into a life-threatening condition.
 Pain, anxiety, and fear do not cause shock, but they can make it worse, or make it progress faster.
 This is why reassuring a casualty and making them comfortable is important.
 Medical shock should not be confused with electrical shock or being shocked and surprised.
 Medical shock is life-threatening, as the brain and other organs cannot function properly.

-The following information provides some causes of shock.
-Severe shock can also result from medical emergencies such as diabetes, epilepsy, infection, poisoning, or a drug overdose.
+The following tables provide the types, causes, and the signs and symptoms of shock.
+Severe shock can also result from medical emergencies such as diabetes, epilepsy, infection, poisoning, or a drug poisoning.